 May I use the AfterCorps policy to pay for treatment for service-related conditions while I wait for the OWCP to approve my claim?

 No. If OWCP denies your claim, then AfterCorps will cover your condition as it would any other non-service-related health problem.

-If I extend my policy for several months and then receive insurance through my employer, will I be able to get a refund of the premiums I paid in advance?
+If I extend my policy and then receive insurance through my employer, will I be able to get a refund of the premiums I paid in advance?